You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - Customized challenges on Douyin is an effective way to create a social buzz for brands: Douyin is really great at creating challenges for users to engage and prove their creativity.
 This tactic incentivizes mass participation and results in social buzz that can connect users to brands more effectively.

-For example, Ctrip, China’s leading online travel agency, partnered with Douyin to initiate a hashtag challenge during National Day holidays.
+Ctrip, China’s leading online travel agency, partnered with Douyin to initiate a hashtag challenge during National Day holidays.
 Ctrip encouraged users to share their creative traveling experience with Ctrip’s sticker and tagged cities.
-Not only Ctrip harvested more than 4 billion views within just a week, the company also collected the top traveling city data for further marketing purpose.
+Not only Ctrip harvested more than 4 billion views within just a week.
+In addtion, the company also collected the top traveling city data for further marketing purpose.

 9. Meituan Dianping: (the Social Media for the Food lovers)